Table of Contents

 The Translation of Enoch to Heaven

 Paul wrote about this event, “By faith Enoch was taken away so that he did not see death, “and was not found, because God had taken him”; for before he was taken he had this testimony, that he pleased God” (Hebrews 11:5).
-Enoch became a friend of God, walked with Him, and at last went home with Him.
+This godly man became a friend of God, walked with Him, and at last went home with Him.
 He was translated because of his trust and his faithfulness.

-Enoch’s godly life with its amazing translation shows that in our day it is possible to live in a evil world without being part of it.
-Enoch, “the seventh from Adam,” stands in sharp contrast to the seventh generation of the Cainite line, Lamech, who added to the crime of murder the vice of polygamy (Jude 14; Genesis 4:16–19).
+His godly life with its amazing translation shows that in our day it is possible to live in a evil world without being part of it.
+Being, “the seventh from Adam,” he stands in sharp contrast to the seventh generation of the Cainite line, Lamech, who added to the crime of murder the vice of polygamy (Jude 14; Genesis 4:16–19).

 Enoch’s translation must have made a great impression upon his contemporaries, if we are to judge by the degree to which his story has been recorded in ancient literature.
 The memory of this outstanding event has survived in Jewish tradition (Ecclesiasticus 44:16), in the Christian record (Hebrews 11:5; Jude 14), and even in heathen fables.

-Also, the Apocryphal Book of Enoch describes the patriarch as encouraging his son and all his contemporaries, and cautioning them of coming judgment.
-And the Jewish Book of Jubilee states that Enoch was taken to Paradise, where he recorded the judgment of all humans.
-In addition, Arabic myths claim that Enoch was the inventor of writing and arithmetic.
+Also, the Apocryphal Book of Enoch describes this godly man as encouraging his son and all his contemporaries, and cautioning them of coming judgment.
+And the Jewish Book of Jubilee states that he was taken to Paradise, where he recorded the judgment of all humans.
+In addition, Arabic myths claim that he was the inventor of writing and arithmetic.

 A Message of Encouragement

-The Hebrew text of the Genesis 5 genealogy, puts Enoch’s translation a comparatively few years after Adam’s death.
-The death of Adam must have caused discouragement to the saints for despite his repentant, righteous life he had died as with case of every believer after him.
+The Hebrew text of the Genesis 5 genealogy, puts Enoch’s translation a comparatively few years after Adam’s death, which must have caused discouragement to the saints for despite his repentant, righteous life, he had died as with case of every believer after him.
 Perhaps the Lord translated Enoch in order to inspire his godly offspring with the hope that a righteous life will be certainly rewarded.